Robust Bilevel Optimization for Near-Optimal Lower-Level Solutions: Near-optimal robust bilevel problems with a convex lower level

 \section{Near-optimal robust bilevel problems with a convex lower level}

-In this section, we study near-optimal robust bilevel problems where the lower-level problem \eqref{eq:basiclower} is a parametric convex optimization problem with both a differentiable objective function and differentiable constraints.
-If Slater's constraint qualifications hold, the KKT conditions are necessary and sufficient for the optimality of the lower-level problem and strong duality holds for the adversarial subproblems.
-These two properties are leveraged to reformulate \textit{NORBiP} as a single-level closed-form problem.\\
+In this section, we study near-optimal robust bilevel problems where the lower-level Problem~\eqref{eq:basiclower} is a parametric convex optimization problem with both a differentiable objective function and differentiable constraints.
+If Slater's constraint qualification holds, the KKT conditions are necessary and sufficient for the optimality of the lower-level problem and strong duality holds for the adversarial subproblems.
+These two properties are leveraged to reformulate {NRB} as a single-level closed-form problem.\\

-Given a bilevel solution $(x,v)$, the adversarial problem associated with constraint $k$ can be formulated as:
+Given a pair $(x,v)$, the adversarial problem associated with the $k$-th constraint of Problem~\eqref{prob:foundation} can be formulated as:

-Even if the upper-level constraints are convex with respect to $y$, Problem \eqref{prob:convadvill} is in general non-convex since the function to maximize is convex over a convex set.
+Even if the upper-level constraints are convex with respect to $y$, Problem~\eqref{prob:convadvill} is in general non-convex since the function to maximize is convex over a convex set.
 First-order optimality conditions may induce several non-optimal critical points and the definition of a solution method needs to rely on global optimization techniques \cite{globalconcave86,benson1991}.\\

-By assuming that the constraints of the upper-level problem $G_k(x,y)$ can be decomposed and that the projection onto the lower variable space is affine, the adversarial problem:
+By assuming that the constraints of the upper-level problem $G_k(x,y)$ can be decomposed and that the projection onto the lower variable space is affine, the upper-level constraint can be re-written as:

-is convex.
 The $k$-th adversarial problem is then expressed as:

 and is convex for a fixed pair $(x, v)$.
-Satisfying the upper-level constraint in the worst-case requires that the objective value of Problem \eqref{prob:convadv} is lower than $q_k - G_k(x)$.
-We denote by $\mathcal{A}_k$ and $\mathcal{D}_k$ the objective values of the adversarial problem \eqref{prob:convadv} and its dual respectively. $\mathcal{D}_k$ takes values in the extended real set to account for infeasible and unbounded cases. \cref{prop:bileveladv} holds for Problem \eqref{prob:convadv}.
-The feasibility of the upper-level constraint with the dual adversarial objective value as formulated in Constraint \eqref{eq:dualfeas} is, by weak duality of convex problems, a sufficient condition for the feasibility of a near-optimal solution.
+Satisfying the upper-level constraint in the worst-case requires that the objective value of Problem~\eqref{prob:convadv} is lower than $q_k - G_k(x)$.
+We denote by $\mathcal{A}_k$ and $\mathcal{D}_k$ the objective values of the adversarial Problem~\eqref{prob:convadv} and its dual respectively. $\mathcal{D}_k$ takes values in the extended real set to account for infeasible and unbounded cases. \cref{prop:bileveladv} holds for Problem~\eqref{prob:convadv}.
+The feasibility of the upper-level constraint with the dual adversarial objective value as formulated in Constraint~\eqref{eq:dualfeas} is, by weak duality of convex problems, a sufficient condition for the feasibility of a near-optimal solution.
 If Slater's constraint qualifications hold, it is also a necessary condition \cite{boyd2004convex} by strong duality:

 The generic form for the single-level reformulation of the near-optimal robust problem can then be expressed as: